 Platforms like Kickstarter, Indiegogo, and RocketHub are another great way to connect on a larger scale.
 For some, these sites are less intimidating than the typical door-to-door sales pitch and allow contributors to explore your brand on their own time.

 Fundit, a new mobile funding platform out of Portland, Ore., is building campaigns for food trucks while giving back to hunger charities.
 A chance encounter on Twitter led to an interview with Fundit Founder Anthony Myers.
 He said, “Crowdfunding is the future.
-It’s replacing bank loans and traditional investors and venture capitalists.
+It’s replacing bank loans, bridging loans and traditional investors and venture capitalists.
 Not only does it obviously help the Fundee, but it offers a new way for the crowd to be involved and support causes and businesses they believe in.”

 Also Check: How to Get Personal Loan for Personal Needs.